kl-veng/ProgrammingSS2026/README.md

 ## License

-All notebooks are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0).
+All notebooks were originally created By Lucija Krusic and are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0).